 The FundX ETF may pay transaction costs or broker fees, when it buys and sells securities (or "turns over" its portfolio).
 If transaction costs are involved, a higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when FundX ETF shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the FundX ETF's performance.
-During the most recent fiscal year, the FundX Upgrader Fund's (the "Predecessor Fund's") portfolio turnover rate was 185% of the average value of its portfolio.
+During the most recent fiscal year, the FundX ETF's portfolio turnover rate was 184% of the average value of its portfolio.